Injection molding vs. 3D printing

 Injection molding, on the other hand, is usually the more economical method when producing high volumes.
-In addition, the technology can score points in the production of large and voluminous parts as well as in parts where a high surface quality is required.
+In addition, the technology can score points in the production of large and voluminous components as well as in components where a high surface quality is required.

 If you would like further assistance in choosing the right technology for your application, please feel free to contact us at any time.
 We will be glad to help you!